sjhloco/nornir_validate/README.md

   'skipped': []}
   ```

-## Validation builder
+## Validation Builder

-At the moment there are only example desired_state templates and actual_state python logic for IOS commands *show ip access-lists*, *show ip ospf neighbor* and *show etherchannel summary*.
-The *validation_builder* directory has a script to assist with building new validations, there is a README in this directory which give more details on running this.
+At the moment there are only *desired_state* templates and *actual_state* python logic for the IOS commands *show ip access-lists*, *show ip ospf neighbor* and *show etherchannel summary*.
+The *validation_builder* directory has a script to assist with the building of new validations, have a look at the README in this directory for full details on how to use this.

 ## Future

-This the first build of this to get the structure correct, is still a lot of work to be done on adding more commands to validate and put it through its passes a real world environment.
-If could still could like many of my other projects, what seems a great idea at the time in reality turns out to be not much use in the real world.
+This the first build of this project to get the structure of the base components correct.
+There is still a lot of work to be done on adding more commands to validate and putting it through its paces in a real world environment.
+Like many of my other projects what seems like a great idea in my head could turn out in reality to not be much use in the real world.
+Only time will tell..........

-If it turns out to be of any use I plan to do the following over the coming months:
+I plan to do the following over the coming months:

-- Add Lots more commands to the actual_state.py and desired_state.j2.
-Have already setup unit-testing for the project so shouldnt be too bad to keep track of these.
+- Add a lot more IOS/IOS-XE, NXOS, ASA and Checkpoint commands to the actual_state.py and desired_state.j2.
+Unit-testing is already setup for the project so should hopefully speed up this process
-- Once happy with the amount of base commands add a layer of abstraction for actual_state.py and desired_state.j2 so these can be fed in when it is imported into another script
+- Once happy with the commands add a layer of abstraction for *actual_state.py* and *desired_state.j2* so these can be fed in by the user when it is imported into another script to merge with the base files
-- Package it up as hopefully with the abstraction of actual_state.py, desired_state.j2 and input variables should be no need to make changes to the main code.
-Never done so needs a bot of research as seems more involved with adding unit tests and format checking as part of it.
+- Package it up as hopefully with a bigger command base and the ease of extending (abstraction of actual_state.py and desired_state.j2) should not be as much need to make changes to the base code
-- Drink a few beers
+- Drink a few beers 🍺🍺🍺
-- Maybe look at how to add as a nornir pluggin
+- Maybe look at what is involved to add it as a nornir plugin

-To allow me to fudge it to be able to import it as a module (due to inheritance) I added the following which have got to remember to remove when it gets packaged up:
+To allow me to fudge it to be able to import it as a module (due to inheritance) I added the following to *nr_val.py* that I need to remember to remove when it gets packaged up, don't forget.....

 ```python
 import os